bguesman/docsify-test/docs/integrations/space-graphics-toolkit.md

 Integrating Expanse with Carlos Wilkes' wonderful Space Graphics Toolkit is not too challenging.
 It uses the same transparency workaround that similar integrations (KWS, Crest) use. **Credit goes to Discord user OdderOtter for sorting out how to do this!**

-> Better Lit Shaders---a fantastic product---is not required for this integration.
+> Better Shaders---a fantastic product---is not required for this integration.
 But you should still buy it!

 Navigate to and open `/Assets/Space Graphics Toolkit/Features/Terrain/Shaders/TerrainOcean.shader`.
 After line `320`, which reads: